ManavRawat28/CandidateRecommendationAlgo/README.md

 Each candidate is evaluated against the input using predefined weights:

-Attribute	Weight
+Attribute	Weight,
-Skills	0.30
+Skills	0.30,
-Domain match	0.15
+Domain match	0.15,
-Job Title match	0.15
+Job Title match	0.15,
-Experience match	0.10
+Experience match	0.10,
-Salary expectation	0.10
+Salary expectation	0.10,
-Location match	0.05
+Location match	0.05,
-Notice Period	0.05
+Notice Period	0.05,
-Leadership Exp	0.05
+Leadership Exp	0.05,
-International Exp	0.03
+International Exp	0.03,
 Degree match	0.02

 These weights reflect the importance of each category in real-world hiring priorities.